Found in 27 Collections and/or Records:

-The Joe Miller Papers contain five boxes and span the years 1924-1979.
+The Joe Miller Papers are contained in five boxes and span the years 1924-1979.
 The collection contains biographical information, materials relating to his early life in Ottumwa, Iowa, and two important events in his Northwestern career: the 25th Waa-Mu show in 1956, and Miller's retirement in 1975.
 Two scrapbooks complete the collection.

-Overview The National High School Music Institute was one of seven divisions of Northwestern University’s National High School Institute.
-The Records of the National High School Music Institute comprise 4 boxes of photographs, publications, audio recordings and promotional materials.
+The National High School Music Institute was one of seven divisions of Northwestern University’s National High School Institute.
+The Records of the National High School Music Institute comprise four boxes of photographs, publications, audio recordings and promotional materials.